We welcome you to discover a unique learning opportunity for children located in Carleton County, New Brunswick, Canada.

 Our early childhood program is about play; about being comfortable outdoors and being part of a living community of other children, adults and the natural world.
 Drawing inspiration from Enki, Waldorf and Nature Schools, the Knowlesville Forest Kindergarten engages the whole child – head, heart and hands.
 We set up our play and learning spaces outdoors as much as possible during the fall and the spring under the canopy of the forest by the larger school building.
 Through the woods, past the frog pond and out through the cedar grove, our meadow garden has veggies for harvesting and a wide-open field for movement games.
 This is the realm of the young child.
 A place where the natural world is home-base and we make and grow things with our hands.

-DETAILS: We are offering a full 4-day nature immersion kindergarten program this year, Mondays to Thursdays from 9 – 2:30 pm starting September 8th, 2020.
-Enrollment opens Monday, July 27 and space is limited to 8 children this year.
+DETAILS: We offer a full 4-day nature immersion kindergarten program, Mondays to Thursdays from 9 – 2:30 pm from September to early June.
+Enrolment for next fall opens June 1st and space is limited to 8 children this year.
 The fall session is full of outdoor exploration, harvest fun in the garden, apple picking & cider making, baking and art as always.
-The cost is $1600 per term (for a stand alone term) or $3000 for the 2021-2022 school year (plus a one-time $50 materials fee due upon registration). * A 20% sibling discount will be applied automatically for any additional children from the same family.
+The cost is $1600 per term (for a stand alone term) or $3000 for the 2021-2022 school year (plus a one-time $100 materials fee due upon registration). * A 20% sibling discount will be applied automatically for any additional children from the same family.

 The lead teacher for this class, Leah (Sparrow) Houghton, comes with an extensive Wilderness Education background (including 3 years at the Alderleaf Wilderness College & 2 years as the Art & Nature Early Childhood Educator at our centre) She has a deep love and respect for children.
 She is also taking the foundation courses for the Enki Education Teacher Training.